toshiouchi/transtron_non_ar/README.md

 A treatment of prosody

 We treat phoneme and prosody.
 We look on phoneme + prosody as an new phoneme  when there is prosody symbol.
-Becasu duration model is used.
-Duration is obtained for phoneme from duration model, but duration is not obtained for prosody from duration mdel.
-So, when there is prosody symbol, phoneme + prosody as new phoneme is considered and new phoneme has duration which is duration of original old phneme.
+Becuase duration model do not treat prosody.
+There are durations for phoneme from duration model, but there are not durations for prosody from duration mdel.
+So, when there is prosody symbol, phoneme + prosody is considered as new phoneme and new phoneme has duration which is duration of original old phoneme.

 A detail Japanese explanation of TTS machine learning  https://qiita.com/toshiouchi/items/668e88e8bf91e154d779